ucds-vu/knowledge-data-vu/Tutorials/Preliminaries/preliminaries.md

 GraphDB is a reasoning-enabled database for Linked Data and ontologies.

-### - *How to install the free edition of GraphDB?*
+There are two ways to install GraphBB on your machine: either by 1) downloading the software and installing it on your device, or 2) by downloading a Docker image and running the software from a container.

+#### Docker Container

+Please follow these steps to run GraphDB from a container:

+1. Download the tar file with the build script [here](https://surfdrive.surf.nl/files/index.php/s/jtoL0nnuox3Jjpv).
+2. Extract the tar file in a new directory with `tar xf myTarFile.tar` or using a tool such as [7zip](https://www.7-zip.org/download.html).
+3. Generate the GraphDB image as described in the supplied README file.
+4. Start the container.

+#### Manual Installation

+Please follow these 5 simple steps to download and install GraphDB directly on your machine:

-* Open <https://ontotext.com/products/graphdb/graphdb-free/> in your browser
+1. Open <https://ontotext.com/products/graphdb/graphdb-free/> in your browser
-* Fill in your information and provide a valid email address
+2. Fill in your information and provide a valid email address (e.g. your VU email address)
-* In less than 5 minutes, you should receive an email from the GraphDB team with a link for download (there is a high probability that it will end up in your spam folder)
+3. In less than 5 minutes, you should receive an email from the GraphDB team with a link for download (it is very probable that this email will end up in your SPAM/JUNK folder)
-* Choose the Operating System of your choice (Windows, Mac, deb based Linux, rpm based Linux)
+4. Choose the Operating System of your choice (Windows, Mac, deb based Linux, rpm based Linux)
-* Install GraphDB
+5. Install GraphDB

 ## 5. The Protégé Ontology Editor
 *(needed starting Week 4)*